mothas/insight-music-project/README.md

 # Scale
 **Scale** is a project I built when I was a Data Engineering Fellow at Insight Data Science.
-It focusses on finding similar songs based on the number of shared instruments in a song.
+It is a new kind of **Music Recommendation** engine that focusses on finding similar songs based on the shared instruments in a pair of songs.

-### Motivation
+## Motivation
 Everybody loves listening to new music.
 That has led to various kinds of Music Recommendation engines using different techniques like:
 * **Collaborative Filtering**: based on user's listening behavior.
 This fails to recommend new and good songs.
 * **Raw Audio Signal analysis**: Attempts to find good and new songs based on similar instruments.
 It's not a definitive analysis as same instruments could be present in 2 songs playing in different scale(pitch) and the analysis would fail to gauge the similarity.

-These approaches fails to find equivalence that can readily gauged using MIDI files.
+These approaches fails to find equivalence that can be readily gauged using MIDI files.

-### Solution
+## Solution
 I used MIDI files - a file format that was established in the 1980's.
 It's still a very popular file format now.
 It's used by musicians as it essentially is a digital version of music score.
 I used a dataset of MIDI files to find similar songs within that dataset.

 ![MIDI file](assets/MIDI_file.png?raw=true "MIDI File in Garage Band")